-Have you ever made up a little white lie to get out of an appointment or work day at church?
-Drank one too many beers?
-Had that extra cookie or ate every last one in the new box?
+What about getting out of an appointment or work day at church by telling a little white lie?
+Ever drink one too many beers, had an extra cookie or ate every last one in the new box?
 Broken a promise?
 Fibbed to your spouse about how much something cost?

-Have you ever said to yourself, “My brother is a jerk” or “That little neighbor girl is a bit on the homely side”?
-If none of those apply, see if you can think of something you did that wasn’t your finest hour.
+Thinking back, do you remember saying to yourself, “My brother is a jerk” or “That little neighbor girl is a bit on the homely side”?
+If none of those apply, see if you can think of anything else you regret or wasn’t your finest hour.

 If you’re still drawing a blank, try this: is there anything in your life you wouldn’t want to go viral on Youtube?

 If Jesus was there, would you make different decisions?

 Now, think about how you felt the moment before you lost it, said what you shouldn’t, weighed telling the white lie against the cost of telling the truth, considered picking up yet another cookie, or realized you were about to break a promise.